ultraleap/TouchFree-Tooling-Examples/Examples-Web/README.md

 ## Setup

+Wave Progress Button is set up slightly differently as it is a react app.
+The WaveProgressButton folder contains a readme on how to setup that example.

 1. Ensure that the [Touchfree](https://github.com/ultraleap/TouchFree) Service is running.
 2. Clone the repo and find the example you want to try
 3. Open the include html file in your browser